 - Full use of the house and studio at no cost

 - Opportunity for immediate family to reside at Villa Barr during the residency

-- Opportunity to participate in a short-term residency at Michigan Legacy Art Park, before, during, or after the residency period at Villa Barr with travel reimbursement
+- Visual Artists working in sculpture may also have an opportunity to visit and collaborate Michigan Legacy Art Park, before, during, or after the residency period at Villa Barr on a case-by-case basis

 The Artist will provide or be responsible for: